kevinsawade/start-science-here/docs/source/linux_tutorial/linux_tutorial_06.rst

 Using and setting variables
 ===========================

-Each time you login to a UNIX host, the system looks in your home directory for initialisation files.
+Each time you login to a UNIX host, the system looks in your home directory for initialization files.
 Information in these files is used to set up your working environment.
 The bash shell (``$``)  uses a file called ``.bashrc`` (note that this file's name begins with a dot).

 At login the bash shell reads the ``bashrc``.
 This file is used to prepare the user environment and set environment variables that other programs might access.